 When managing parts of listed financial assets (in listed equities or property development companies), AMPERE Gestion delegates financial management to a third-party manager.
 In such cases, it is the manager’s shareholder engagement policy that applies and the manager exercises the voting rights attached to the shares held by the AIFs concerned.
 AMPERE Gestion ensures that the manager complies with regulatory provisions and with their own shareholder engagement policy.

-AMPERE Gestion has not invested in listed financial instruments and did not own any listed securities (in equities or property development companies) on behalf of the AIFs or mandates held at 31 December 2020.
-Consequently, AMPERE Gestion did not exercise any voting rights in respect of listed securities in 2020.
+AMPERE Gestion has not invested in listed financial instruments and did not own any listed securities (in listed equities or property development companies) on behalf of the AIFs or mandates held at 31 December 2022.
+Consequently, AMPERE Gestion did not exercise any voting rights in respect of listed securities in 2022

 As regards voting rights in holding structures for real estate assets (i.e., SAS, SCI, etc.) under majority or exclusive control of the AIFs or mandates, AMPERE Gestion participated in all of the general meetings of these holding structures.

 AMPERE Gestion voted in favour of resolutions to monitor routine business activity, notably:

 - approval of the annual financial statements and appropriation of income,